 Greybull Pits grow to be 17 to 30 inches and weigh 30 to 85 lbs.
 The wide range in size often depend on which parent they take more from.
 All we can say is, the Pit Bull side brings in more heft and durability into their frames.

 The Greybull Pit should be an integral part of the family and not left alone.
 In the right loving family, they will provide plenty of entertainment and companionship.
 But because of their strong prey drive, they’re not recommended for homes with cats.

 The Bordeaux Pitbull is a hybrid of an ancient large dog breed, known as the Bordeaux Mastiff, and the Pit Bull.
 Both parent breeds are known as “molossers,” which are dogs characterized by their strength and solid, sturdy bodies.

 However, the two parents vary greatly in looks.
 While the Pit Bull has tight skin, the Dogue de Bordeaux has wrinkly skin that hangs loose.
-So, your Bordeaux Pitbull will likely have skin that is anywhere in between, though they could go either way.
+That said, your Bordeaux Pitbull will likely have skin that is anywhere in between, though they could go either way.

 Pit Bulls are deceivingly intelligent and obedient.
-On the other hand, the Bordeaux may be a very stubborn in the training department.
+On the other hand, the Bordeaux may be stubborn in the obedience training department.
 And because they’re so powerful, their interactions with kids will need to be carefully supervised.

 6. Akita Pit

 The Akita Pit is a cross of the loyal Akita Inu with an equally devoted Pit Bull.
 So is it really a surprise that you’ll end up with a loving, loyal and courageous dog?
 With similar traits, the two parents mesh together better than you’d expect.